COVID-19 Information for Patients

 If you have COVID-19 symptoms or have been in close contact with someone that has been diagnosed with COVID-19, call your primary care doctor.
 They will determine if you need testing.
 If you don’t have a primary care doctor, you should visit the emergency room.

 The best way to prevent illness is to avoid exposure and get vaccinated as soon as possible.
-We are providing first and second doses of the COVID-19 vaccine to eligible New York City residents in partnership with our hospital partner, NewYork-Presbyterian.
-Patients that are eligible for the vaccine can make an appointment through our Connect portal.
+We are providing COVID-19 vaccines and booster doses to eligible patients in partnership with our hospital partner, NewYork-Presbyterian.
+Patients can make an appointment through our Connect portal.
 Information about eligibility and appointment availability can be checked on our VaccineTogetherNY.org site.
 Information is also available at 646-697-8222.

 CDC and other public health experts also recommend everyday preventive actions to help prevent the spread of respiratory diseases, including: